I know you've got a lot going on, but I just had to drop in and say thanks. So much about you has made me unbelievably happy lately.

 For.
 REAL.

-n the Emotional Bliss Scale.
+That probably weighs as much as a back tickle on the Emotional Bliss Scale.
 Every compliment you squeeze my way undoes about 10 unpleasant strangers on the phone.

 Thanks for holding me (and you) to standards that extend past mouth-breathing and knuckle-dragging.
 I expect a lot out of me and you.
 Thanks for helping keep my disappointment at bay.
 You do great work.